nickemma/microverse-lazy-coders/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 📖 BookStore CMS <a name="about-project"></a>
+# 📖 Microverse Lazycoders <a name="about-project"></a>

-**Microverse LazyCoders Portfolio** Hire top talents from Microverse.
-LazyCoders.
-We’ve all been here as embedded developers, bringing up new boards, drivers and applications, wondering why and how we got into this mess.each layer we dig through while debugging, we smile a bit less and a few more tears are shed.
-These sorts of issues are often a result of developer error.
+**Microverse LazyCoders Portfolio** Microverse lazy coders is a website where users can check out mentors and schedule a session with a mentor.

 ## 🛠 Built With <a name="built-with"></a>